jchilders/dotfiles/README.md

 # Installation

-`make install` - Installs homebrew, Ruby, default homebrew formalae (including tmux), builds Neovim from source, and links all configuration files (dotfiles).
-Typically used when needing to bootstrap up a new laptop used in development.
+`make install` - All The Things.
+Installs homebrew, Ruby, default homebrew formalae (including tmux), clones & builds neovim from source, and links all configuration files (dotfiles).
+Typically used when bootstraping a new development machine.

 `make dotfiles` - Links configuration files (dotfiles) only, without installing anything

 `make neovim-config neovim-plugins` - Install neovim configuration files (dotfiles) and plugins.
-Use this if you already have neovim installed and just want to test out the neovim configuration.
+Use this if you already have neovim installed and just want to test out the neovim configurations provided by this repo.

 `make zsh-config` - Install zsh configuration files (dotfiles).
 Use this if you just want to test out the zsh configuration.

-`make` - List all available targets
+`make` - List available targets

 # zsh
 ## Mappings